Mystic Meadows Gardens

 Benefits:

-Wildlife: Nectar-Bees, Nectar-Butterflies (bog copper), Nectar-insects, Seeds-Granivorous birds
+Wildlife: Nectar-Bees, Nectar-Butterflies (bog copper), Nectar-insects, Seeds-Granivorous birds.
+Frequented by 29 species of pollen specialist bees.

 Companion Plants: Butterfly Milkweed, Monarda fistulosa(wild bergamot),, Schizachyrium scoparium (little bluestem), and Sorghastrum nutans(indian grass)